mufeedvh/website/content/about.md

 - Co-founded [**Winfunc**](https://winfunc.com "Winfunc's website") and got into Y Combinator's S24 batch.
 - Created [Devika](https://github.com/stitionai/devika), the open-source alternative to Devin.
 - Represented India at the WorldSkills Olympiad in Cyber Security.
-- Represtented India and won the Bronze Medal at the BRICS Skills Olympiad in Cyber Security.
+- Represented India and won the Bronze Medal at the BRICS Skills Olympiad in Cyber Security.
 - Won the Gold Medal at the IndiaSkills Nationals in Cyber Security.
 - Ran a research consultancy company called [Lyminal](https://lyminal.space/) where I solved hard software problems for companies for fun and profit.
 - Patched and reviewed 300+ CVEs in open-source software.